-Certification of Origin with Analysis Report.
+Certificate of Origin with Analysis Report.

 Verified by Independent Research Institutes.

-The ashes or hair is first and foremost analysed to determine whether the ashes or hair contains enough carbon to be turned into a diamond.
-Because the carbon content of ashes differs from case to case, the total contained carbon may or may not be enough to successfully undergo LONITÉ’s diamond creation process.
-Thus, it is highly suggested to provide additional hair samples from the family as a supplement/backup plan.
+The hair or cremated ashes are first analysed to determine whether they contain enough carbon to be turned into a diamond.
+The carbon content of ashes differs from case to case, and the total contained carbon may or may not be enough for LONITÉ’s diamond creation process.
+It is highly suggested that clients provide additional hair samples from the family as a supplement/backup plan.

 Impurity remover is applied in a special solvent to remove unstable chemicals.
 The material (ashes or hair) is then milled and stirred into a nano powder in a special chemical gas environment.
 The impurity remover attaches to impurities, which are then isolated from the materials by a high-speed centrifuge.
 Furthermore, special treatment and techniques are implemented so the remaining carbon is adequately preserved while other elements extracted are reduced to a fractional minimum.

 The milled, purified material is heated to extreme temperatures to eliminate volatile impurities.
 At this step oxygen is removed and inert, protective and reducing gases are injected to protect the ashes or hair from oxidation.
 Double handling is applied for chemical extraction.
 In some cases, high voltages may be applied in an energised airtight container to melt and evaporate chemicals, further purifying the solid carbon.